brightbox/docs.brightbox.com/content/reference/accounts.md

 title: Accounts
 ---

+When you sign up normally to Brightbox Cloud, a user is created for you and an Account created to hold your resources and billing details.

-Brightbox services are provided through an Account.
-A typical customer has at least one Account through which they manage their resources, such as Cloud Servers and Load Balancers.
-It is possible to create multiple Accounts, for example, to manage resources for separate customers of your own.
+It is possible to create multiple Accounts, for example, to manage resources for your own separate customers.
+Each Account has one owner, but can have multiple [collaborators](/reference/collaboration) who can manage resources on it.

 Accounts have a unique identifier of the form `acc-xxxxx`.